Transform the Future of Plant-Based Nutrition

-The M.S. degree requires a minimum of 48 units and includes research, culminating in either a publishable manuscript or a written report.
-This is considered a non-thesis MS program.
-A written comprehensive examination is required.
+The program requires a minimum of 48 units and culminates in a research project with either a publishable manuscript or a written report.
+As a non-thesis MS program, it also includes a written comprehensive examination.

 Program details